Popular Island World — Visit the Gulf Islands

 Bring your hiking boots to this small island, where more than 60 walking and hiking trails provide a scenic network of sightseeing routes.
 Expect to see charming pastoral landscapes, including fields, orchards, old farmhouses and weathered cottages.
 Visitors can enjoy a challenging shore-to-sky hiking experience up to the summit of Mount Norman and be rewarded by beautiful panoramic views of the islands.
 Take a kayak to Princess Margaret (Portland Island) and paddle the quiet coves.
 Stop for lunch at Arbutus Point or Princess Bay, then make your way to nearby Russell Island and discover the stories of Hawaiians who settled there more than a century ago.
 Up-graded in 2017, Port Browning Marina offers good food, good times, camping and lots of room to stretch your legs.
 More info

 The largest and most populated of the Southern Gulf Islands, this destination is a cultural enclave, featuring arts and crafts galleries, the World Famous Saturday Market, musical and dance performances, and a host of annual community events.
 Local foods and fresh seafood are on the menu at the many seaside restaurants at Ganges and Fulford Harbour.
 Farm and wine tours are available.
 Do you have children on board?
 Here’s an idea: see a movie at the funky Fritz movie theatre.
 Need to get the kinks out?
 Enjoy a massage or wellness therapy, or drop in for a yoga class.
 More info

 There are no marinas on Saturna.
 There are many safe anchorages.
 This sparsely populated island has plenty to offer for nature lovers.
 Carefully explore tide pools to find starfish and small marine creatures, or join a guided kayak tour to spot larger marine life, including whales, otters, seals and more.
-A large portion of Saturna Island is protected by the Gulf Islands Marine Park Reserve and the island is renowned for adverturous hiking, boating, kayaking, back country camping, wildlife viewing including first class land based whale-watching at East Point, breathtaking viewpoints including Mt.
+A large portion of Saturna Island is protected by the Gulf Islands Marine Park Reserve and the island is renowned for adventurous hiking, boating, kayaking, backcountry camping, wildlife viewing, including first class land based whale-watching at East Point, breathtaking viewpoints, including Mt.
 Warburton Pike (the highest peak in the park reserve) and spectaular shorelines to explore.
 More info